-A social science center engaged in major issues facing contemporary India and South Asia in an era of globalization
+A social science centre engaged in major issues facing contemporary India and South Asia in an era of globalization

 Objectives and Missions

 The objective of the CSH is to produce and spread around high quality research on all aspects of social sciences and humanities that are relevant for the Indian and South Asian region.
-The CSH contributes to this research production and diffusion process through its full-time researchers (assigned to CSH either by the French MEEA and CNRS or by Indian institutions), the doctoral students who spend part of their doctoral time In the center and the colleagues from all over the world that the CSH welcome on short term contracts.
-While the research themes covered at CSH depend to a large extent upon the research agendas of the researchers, the center has historically been visible in International relations, women political participation, inequality and poverty, growth and development, migrations, urban management, social mobility, castes and international law, to mention just a few.
+The CSH contributes to this research production and diffusion process through its full-time researchers (assigned to CSH either by the French MEAE and CNRS or by Indian institutions), the doctoral students who spend part of their doctoral time in the centre and the colleagues from all over the world that the CSH welcomes on short term contracts.
+While the research themes covered at CSH depend to a large extent upon the research agendas of the researchers, the center has historically been visible in international relations, women political participation, inequality and poverty, growth and development, migrations, urban management, social mobility, castes and international law, to mention just a few.